-To graduate, the Law School requires all J.D. students to be in residence, full-time, for nine quarters, with no fewer than nine credit hours per quarter.
+To graduate, the Law School requires all J.D. students to be in residence, full-time, for nine quarters of no fewer than nine credit hours per quarter.
+Each of those credit hours must be successfully completed (pass and receive credit toward their JD degree).
+Furthermore, failure to complete nine credits during a quarter may trigger an obligation to return student loans, if the loans require a student to maintain full-time status.
 J.D. students must complete 105 credit hours, including a professional responsibility class, a professional skills class, and two substantial pieces of writing.
 Students who have passed a state bar exam in the United States prior to matriculating in the J.D. program at the Law School may be exempt from certain required classes.
 Such decisions will be made on a case-by-case basis by the Dean of Students and Deputy Dean depending upon legal coursework completed at other institutions.

 To graduate, the Law School requires all LL.M. students to be in residence, full-time, for three quarters, with no fewer than nine Law School credit hours per quarter.
 Please note, however, that LL.M. students must earn a minimum of 30 credits from the Law School to sit for the New York bar exam.